therealwilliamafton/therealwilliamafton/README.md

-here are all the William's I kin/irl/reincarnation : Mr.Afton, William Afton, Pinky Pills and canon(the silver eyes) Dave Miller, Springtrap, Scraptrap, blueycapsules William Afton, blueycapsules Dave Miller, Dr. Henry Miller (DSaF), William Afton(Matthew/movie)
+here are all the William's I kin/irl/reincarnation : Mr.Afton, William Afton, Pinky Pills and canon(the silver eyes) Dave Miller, Springtrap, Scraptrap, Burntrap, blueycapsules William Afton, blueycapsules Dave Miller, Dr. Henry Miller (DSaF), William Afton(Matthew/movie)
-I also kin both of his representations/agony form, such as : ITP Springonnie and glitchtrap
+I also kin both of his representations/agony form, such as : ITP Springbonnie and glitchtrap

-I also have another kins! which are : Jack Kennedy(DSaF), Funtime Freddy (CTW and Sister Location), Chance, Cesar (TMC) and more!! ^_^
+I also have another kins! which are : Jack Kennedy(DSaF), Funtime Freddy (CTW and Sister Location), Chance, Cesar (TMC), Fred (FNAFHS), Springtrap (FNAFHS), Springtrap (S.A.M) and more!! ^_^